samsquire/ideas4/README.md

 Rust prefers to do things at compile time.
 As a result it's more complicated.

 Dynamic features are easier to write as you put in an if statement and you're done.
+Problem is this if statement is usually on a hot path.
+Such as dynamic dispatch.

 We can rewrite dynamic features into static features by inserting code and transformations at the right place.

+# 56.

 # Generating ideas